ahmedabdelaziz5/DevEra/README.md

 ### It is made with the following technologies:
 `Node.js` `Express` `Sequelize` `MySQL` `Bcrypt` `Dotenv` `Joi`  `JSONWebToken` `Http-status-codes`

+### Installation
+To run DevEra, you will need to have NodeJs and the previous npm packcages . you can install DevEra by running the following command: `node app` .

 # app modules

 ## User module :